-Diamond Carat Size Chart
+Diamond Carat Size Chart.

 Your diamond may differ from the printout in length/width ratio, table, and depth.

-It is important to measure the distance across the top of the diamond as this is how we view a stone when set into a ring.A diamond’s cut grade should also be considered because, as we noted in the cut grade section, when a diamond is cut with the proper proportions, the maximum amount of light (or sparkle) is returned out of the top of the diamond.
+It is important to measure the distance across the top of the diamond as this is how we view a stone when set into a ring.
+Diamond cut is also taken into consideration.
+Because when the diamond cut is proper in proportion it reflects more amount of light from the top.
 Thus, when a diamond is well cut, the light reflected out of the top makes it appear larger.

-In addition, much of the weight of a poorly cut diamond, for example, may be “hidden” in the base of the diamond, making the diamond appear smaller than its carat weight would imply.
-It is therefore possible to have a diamond of a lower carat weight, but higher cut grade, that appears larger than a diamond with a larger carat weight, but poor cut.
+Also much of the weight of the cut diamond, hidden in the base of the diamond.
+Making the diamond looks smaller from its actual Carat weight would imply.
+It is thus possible to have the diamond of a lower Carat weight but higher cut grade.
+That appears larger than a diamond with a larger Carat weight, but poor cut.

-Once you’ve selected your cut, color, and clarity grade, it’s easy to determine the carat weight of diamond that will fit within your budget.
-Much as there are 100 pennies in a dollar, a one-carat diamond is comprised of 100 points.
-Hence, 50 points is equal to 1/2-carat, and so on.
+Once you are sure with your Cut, Color and Clarity grade it will become easy for you to choose your diamond.
+Much as there are 100 pennies in a dollar, a One Carat Diamond compromises of 100 points.
+Hence, 50 points are equal to 1/2-carat, and so on.

-- What Carat Weight Is Right For Me?
+Which Carat Weight Is Right For Me?